 And don’t forget about milestone and service awards.
 Many businesses opt for a points-based recognition program to give employees the flexibility to choose their own rewards, reducing administrative overhead and creating a personalized recognition experience.

 Meditation and mindfulness are the keys to employee wellness.
 Paychex discovered that stressed employees found mindfulness to be an essential strategy in overcoming their wellness challenges.
 Mindfulness can help employees problem solve, absorb new information, adapt to changes, and increase their empathy for others.

-For Employee Appreciation Day, consider setting up a mindfulness training session.
+One Employee Appreciation Day idea would be to set up a mindfulness training session.
 Then, start setting aside time during the workday for meditation.
-This is a great way to introduce a key wellness practice while celebrating employee appreciation day.
+This is a great way to introduce a key wellness practice while celebrating Employee Appreciation Day.

 11. Support continuous learning